 Do you feel anxious or fearful about your dental care?
 Are you avoiding the dentist due to your dental anxiety and fear?

-At Fuller Dental, we believe that dentistry can be made stress-free for anxious patients with appropriate dental sedation.
+At Fuller Dental, we believe that dentistry can be stress-free for anxious patients with appropriate dental sedation.
 Sedation at the dentist’s office can enable patients to receive the care they need without feeling anxious.
-Sedation dentistry is often the perfect solution for dental anxiety, supporting your ability to maintain the health of your smile.
+Don’t let anxiety stop your care.
+Sedation dentistry helps you relax and protect your smile.

 Conscious Sedation for Dentistry in Burlington

 Fuller Dental offers sedation dentistry options to meet the needs of the individual patient.
 The two most common types of dental sedation are forms of conscious sedation.
-This means that you will feel completely relaxed and stress-free during your treatment without experiencing pain but in control of your body and responsive.
+You’ll feel completely relaxed and pain-free, yet still awake and in control.

-Oral sedation and Nitrous Oxide are forms of conscious sedation that we offer for patients needing to have invasive dentistry or who suffer from dental anxiety.
+We offer oral sedation and nitrous oxide to help anxious patients or those undergoing longer procedures relax comfortably.
 Your Fuller dentist will discuss your needs before treatment and ensure that any dental sedation prescribed is safe for you.

-- Oral sedation: This is prescribed as an oral sedative that is often taken at home, so it has time to take effect.
+- Oral sedation: We prescribe this as an oral sedative that patients often take at home, so it has time to take effect.
 With oral sedation, patients will need an escort to and from their dental visit.
-Oral sedation will need several hours post-treatment to wear off, and patients are unable to resume daily activities until the next day.
+After oral sedation, the effects last for several hours.
+You’ll need a full day to recover and should plan to avoid driving and other daily activities.

 - Nitrous Oxide: This is delivered as an inhalation sedation.
-A tiny cannula is placed beneath the nose just before treatment begins.
+We place a tiny cannula beneath the nose just before treatment begins.
 Nitrous Oxide takes effect and wears off quickly.

 IV Sedation for Dentistry

-IV sedation has a stronger amnesia effect compared to oral sedatives and Nitrous Oxide, and most patients have no recollection of their procedure.
+IV sedation has a stronger amnesic effect than oral sedatives or nitrous oxide.
+Most patients don’t remember their procedure afterward.
 Dr. Cook will administer and monitor the sedation for patients to ensure they are stable throughout the treatment.

 If you are receiving IV sedation for your procedure, we will provide preparation instructions to ensure a safe experience.
 These will include: